-The audit committee has reviewed and discussed our fiscal 2014 audited financial statements with management.
+The audit committee has reviewed and discussed our fiscal 2015 audited financial statements with management.

-The audit committee has discussed with our independent auditors the matters required to be discussed by the statement on Auditing Standards No. 16, as amended (AICPA, Professional Standards, Vol. 1.
-AU section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T.
+The audit committee has discussed with our independent auditors the matters required to be discussed by Auditing Standard No. 16, Communications with Audit Committees, issued by the Public Company Accounting Oversight Board.